stackOcean-official/cargoship/README.md

 Share R-models with the world.
 Easily wrap them into an API or shiny server to show your work or integrate your models into other applications.

+> :warning: This repository is still in an early stage of development.
+We love the open source community and want to show what we are working on early.
+We will update this readme with more information once it is safe to use.
+Until then, feel free to share your thoughts, contact us, and contribute if you'd like.

 ## What's inside?

 The hostr application consists of two bigger parts at the moment: